0xMihirK/fog-ids-hospital-network/README.md

 * **Survivability**: Evaluates energy depletion to calculate the final network survival rate.

 ---
-*Developed by Mihir Katoch as part of the Fog-Project research initiative.*
+*Developed by Mihir Katoch as part of the Fog Computing Course.*